‘No ceasefire’: Israel supporters gather in Washington, DC, amid Gaza war

 The initial boos against him quickly turned into chants of “no ceasefire”.
 The crowd had gathered to back Israel’s war in Gaza and to call for the release of more than 200 captives held by the Palestinian group Hamas.

 On October 7, Hamas launched a surprise attack on Israel, killing more than 1,200 people.
 In response, Israel has led a military offensive against Gaza, a small, densely-packed Palestinian strip that is home to 2.3 million people.
-More than 11,000 Palestinians have died.
+Israeli attacks have killed more than 11,000 Palestinians.

 Tuesday’s demonstration follows a major protest by Palestinian rights advocates in Washington, DC, 10 days earlier.